 Digital signing and digital transaction management solutions play a crucial role in protecting confidential information.
 Hence, the transition from analogue to digital is a must.

-Penneo ensures data confidentiality through end-to-end encryption so you can safely send documents out for digital signing.
+Penneo ensures data confidentiality through encryption so you can safely send documents out for digital signing.
 Customers can also add extra layers of security to their documents by using multi-factor authentication and creating strong passwords that are hard to guess.